dotnev/Nev/Docs.md

-# Syntax of ViteSharp programming language
+# Syntax of NEV programming language

 let's start with default project settings which is in `program.yaml`
 ```yaml